-Some rare muscular dystrophies: these can present in adulthood, including Charcot-Marie-Tooth syndrome, and the facioscapulohumeral dystrophies.
-They also cause gradual loss of power and function in muscles, and those who have these conditions may become wheelchair-bound.
+Some rare muscular dystrophies: these can present in adulthood and include Charcot-Marie-Tooth syndrome and the facioscapulohumeral dystrophies.
+They also cause gradual loss of power and function in muscles.
+Those who have these conditions may become wheelchair-bound.

 Amyloidosis: also rare, this condition involves deposits of an 'unhelpful' abnormal protein called amyloid throughout the body, including muscles and kidneys.

 Other rare causes: direct damage to muscles can occur in rare inherited metabolic conditions.
 Examples include:

 - Glycogen storage diseases (in which glycogen, a carbohydrate, infiltrates muscles as well as other organs).